Couples therapy

 What if my partner doesn't want to come?

-That's common, and it's something I work with directly.
-A lot of people, men especially, arrive braced to be told they're the problem.
-You both learn the same skills in the same order, and no one gets ganged up on.
+That's common, and something I work with directly.
+A lot of people — men especially — arrive braced to be told they're the problem; you both learn the same skills in the same order, and no one gets ganged up on.
 Many reluctant partners stay once they see it's structured and fair.
+If you'd rather start on your own that's fine too, though it's usually easier to bring a partner in after a session or two than much later — so starting together is ideal when you can.

 How do I know I can trust you?